clkrisnik/TF2CraftingHelper/README.md

 * -s/-smelt [X] will skip token crafting, and immediately go to metal smelting then fabricate class weapons, smelting X metal, and crafting X\*9 tokens.
 * Combining -c and -s will skip token crafting, and smelt the -s argument's amount of metal, and craft the -c argument's amount of tokens.
 * -d/-delay [X] will configure the delay between clicks, in milliseconds.
+* -r/-recraft [x] will add a prompt, the first prompts will use Fabricate Token like usual, then another 2 prompts will show that will be for the weapons used in Rebuild Class/Slot Token.
 * help will display a guide to these arguments.

 ## Known issues